About Us

 Impact In Numbers

-• Working with over 20 Colorado-based farms, ranchers, and producers to stock the pantry
+• Partnerships with 20+ Colorado-based farms, ranchers, and producers

-• 30 volunteers donating their time and energy
+• Supported by 45 dedicated volunteers who consistently give their time and energy